dinhphu28/mobile_prog_iot/README.md

 > TE Smart is also called TES.
 Established by Anthony and NhHao.
 >
-> The first time of establishment, we called Meow, then Huy Mafia changed the name to "TES" as now.
+> The first time of establishment, we called Meow, then Huy Mafia changed the name to "TES" as today.
 >
 > We specialize in providing services and solutions for smart home systems.
 >